-Deficiency, with respect to the making of an application for funding, is information missing or omitted within a submitted application.
-Examples of deficiencies include missing documents, missing or incomplete information on a form, or some other type of unsatisfied information requirement.
-Depending on specific criteria, a deficiency may be either Curable or Non-Curable.
+Deficiency is information missing or omitted within a submitted application.
+Examples of deficiencies include missing documents, information on a form, or some other type of unsatisfied information requirement.
+Depending on specific criteria, deficiencies may be either Curable or Non-Curable.

-A Curable Deficiency is missing or incomplete application information that may be corrected by the applicant with timely action.
-To be curable, the deficiency must:

-- Not be a threshold requirement, except for documentation of applicant eligibility; - Not influence how an applicant is ranked or scored versus other applicants; and - Be remedied within the time frame specified in the notice of deficiency.
+- Curable Deficiencies may be corrected by the applicant with timely action.
+To be curable the deficiency must: - Not be a threshold requirement, except for documentation of applicant eligibility; - Not influence how an applicant is ranked or scored versus other applicants; and - Be remedied within the time frame specified in the notice of deficiency.

-A Non-Curable Deficiency is missing or incomplete application information that cannot be corrected by an applicant after the submission deadline.
-A non-curable deficiency is a deficiency that is a threshold requirement, or a deficiency that, if corrected, would change an applicant's score or rank versus other applicants.
-If an application includes a non-curable deficiency, the application may receive an ineligible determination, or the non-curable deficiency may otherwise adversely affect the application's score and final funding determination.
+Non-Curable Deficiencies cannot be corrected by an applicant after the submission deadline.
+Non-curable deficiencies are deficiencies that, if corrected, would change an applicant's score or rank versus other applicants.
+Non-curable deficiencies may result in an application being marked ineligible, or otherwise adversely affect an application's score and final determination.